jovotech/jovo-cli/docs/run.md

 # jovo run

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-cli/run

 Learn how to use the `jovo run` command of the Jovo CLI to test your code locally.

 * [Introduction](#introduction)